sampm092/laravLearn/README.md

 three = 3rd practice using https://youtu.be/iniIUcAKuLA?si=61-DTKNDjrIEEhb2 with my own project and also based on the flowchart exam = 4th practice using previous project as guidelines

+NOTE :
+- YOU CAN MAKE ERD, DFD, FLOWCHART, DATA MODEL, USE CASE DIAGRAM OF THESE PROJECT

 Three flowchart
 ![image](https://github.com/user-attachments/assets/24daa769-c234-4621-8211-32f592323902)